 Gaia Herbs Turmeric Supreme—Whole turmeric rhizome must arrive at their organic processing facility intact to ensure species verification.
 This eliminates the opportunity for raw materials suppliers to alter product that arrives as a powder.
 Gaia uses a black pepper extract to ensure that the turmeric can be used by the body.
 Testing is also done for the identity and purity of the finished product.

 Curamed or Curamin by Terry Naturally—These products use a patented extract of turmeric call Curcugreen (formerly known as BCM-95) made by Arjuna Naturals.
 Arjuna employs strict testing procedures and the BCM-95 (now Curcugreen) has 33 published clinical studies behind it.
 Curcugreen uses turmeric essential oil to improve bioavailability.

-Turmeric forte by Standard Process–Standard Process sells herbs under its MediHerb arm, an Australian manufacturer of quality herbs.
-MediHerb has a pharmacuetical grade manufacturing facility.
-It uses high performance liquid chromatography to ensure proper identity of herbs and their active ingredients.
-Proper levels of curcuminoids, the compound that give turmeric its anti-inflammatory properties, are also measured.
+Turmeric Forte by Standard Process–Standard Process sells herbs under its MediHerb arm, an Australian manufacturer of quality herbs.
+MediHerb has a pharmaceutical-grade manufacturing facility.
+It uses high-performance liquid chromatography to ensure the proper identification of herbs and their active ingredients.
+Proper levels of curcuminoids, the compound that gives turmeric its anti-inflammatory properties, are also measured.
 A fiber from fenugreek seed is used to increase the amount of turmeric available to the blood.